realsulty/BookAppointment-AWS/README.md

 - for Access-Control-Allow-Origin
 > use the wild card symbol:  *

-- now underneath /book chose POST and start with method request
+- now underneath /book chose POST and start with method response
 ![image](pics/methodpage.png)
 EDIT if already exists or create response
 - HTTP status code : 200